-- Add all the ingredients except the lemon juice to a blender and blend until you have a crumble.
+- Add all the ingredients except the lemon juice to a food processor and blend until you have a crumble.

 - Add a squeeze of lemon juice and blend again.
 You will see an immediate change in consistency as the crumble turns into a paste.

-- Use a little 1/4 tsp measuring spoon to scoop out little balls.
+- Use a 1/2 tsp measuring spoon to scoop out little balls.
 Roll each ball in the palm of your hands to perfect the shape.

-- Roll in pure natural organic cocoa powder.
+- Roll in pure natural organic cocoa powder (not essential).

-- Roll in sesame seeds and roll in the palm of your hands again (optional).
+- Roll in sesame seeds or coconut and roll in the palm of your hands again (optional).

-- Roll in sesame seeds again and place in a container for storing in the fridge.
+- Roll in sesame seeds or coconut again and place in a container for storing in the fridge.

 Health Benefits of These Protein Energy Balls